ibm-cloud-docs/containers/cs_loadbalancer.md

 * Enable a [Virtual Router Function (VRF)](/docs/resources?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 When a VRF or VLAN spanning is enabled, the NLB 1.0 can route packets to various subnets in the account.
 * Ensure you have the [**Writer** or **Manager** {{site.data.keyword.cloud_notm}} IAM service role](/docs/containers?topic=containers-users#platform) for the `default` namespace.
 * Ensure you have the required number of worker nodes:
-  * <roks311-vpc>Classic clusters: </roks311-vpc>If you restrict network traffic to edge worker nodes, ensure that at least two [edge worker nodes](/docs/containers?topic=containers-edge#edge) are enabled in each zone so that NLBs deploy uniformly.
+  * Classic clusters: If you restrict network traffic to edge worker nodes, ensure that at least two [edge worker nodes](/docs/containers?topic=containers-edge#edge) are enabled in each zone so that NLBs deploy uniformly.
   * Gateway-enabled classic clusters: Ensure that at least two gateway worker nodes in the `gateway` worker pool are enabled in each zone so that NLBs deploy uniformly.

 To set up an NLB 1.0 service in a multizone cluster: